drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Bioactive Conformation of Penicillins?
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-It is imperative to pay close attention to the conformational possibilities of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/bioactive-conformation-penicillins-313fd861'><i class='fa fa-play' aria-hidden='true'></i></button>It is imperative to pay close attention to the conformational possibilities of molecules.
 In particular the bicyclic penam nucleus of penicillins is capable of pseudorotating movements.
 In this process, the cyclic system can modify the orientation of the substituents and its geometry as shown here.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/penicillin1.gif){: loading=lazy }

 #### Pseudorotation of the Penam Ring

-In the conformation shown on the left side, the carboxy group is in a pseudo-axial orientation (the X-ray data that was available and used in the attempts that failed to find a geometrical interpretation), whereas in the conformation shown on the right side it is pseudo-equatorial.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/pseudorotation-penam-ring-56756ea6'><i class='fa fa-play' aria-hidden='true'></i></button>In the conformation shown on the left side, the carboxy group is in a pseudo-axial orientation (the X-ray data that was available and used in the attempts that failed to find a geometrical interpretation), whereas in the conformation shown on the right side it is pseudo-equatorial.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/penam_pseudo_rotation.gif){: loading=lazy }